 - Frequent baths or showers can lead to dry, itchy skin.

-How is eczema in children diagnosed?
+How is eczema diagnosed?

-How is eczema in children treated?
+How is eczema treated?

-How can I manage my child's eczema?
+How can I care for my child's skin?

 - Choose cotton clothes.
 Dress your child in loose-fitting clothes made from cotton or cotton blends.
 Avoid wool.

 - Use a humidifier to add moisture to the air in your home.

 - Have your child avoid changes in temperature , especially activities that cause him or her to sweat a lot.
 Sweat can cause itching.
 Remove blankets from your child's bed if he or she gets hot while sleeping.